Table of Contents

 - Pick something based on SEO value.

-- Consult your audience.
-Content creation involves coming up with ideas that will draw traffic, engagement, and interest.
+- Consult your audience and the content creator involved in coming up with ideas.
+This will generate traffic, engagement, and interest.

 - Pick something you care about.